Little Tokyo, Los Angeles

-Little Tokyo (リトル・トーキョー; Hepburn; Litoru Tōkyō), also known as Little Tokyo Historic District, is an ethnically Japanese American district in downtown Los Angeles and the heart of the largest Japanese-American population in North America.
+Little Tokyo (リトル・トーキョー; Hepburn; Ritoru Tōkyō), also known as Little Tokyo Historic District, is an ethnically Japanese American district in downtown Los Angeles and the heart of the largest Japanese-American population in North America.
 It is the largest and most populous of only three official Japantowns in the United States, all of which are in California (the other two are Japantown, San Francisco, and Japantown, San Jose).
-Founded around the beginning of the 20th century, the area, sometimes called Lil' Tokyo, J-Town, Shō-Tōkyō (小東京), is the cultural center for Japanese Americans in Southern California.
+Founded around the beginning of the 20th century, the area (sometimes called Lil' Tokyo, J-Town, or Shō-Tōkyō (小東京)) is the cultural center for Japanese Americans in Southern California.
 It was declared a National Historic Landmark District in 1995.

 History

 Origins: 1880s

-The Chinese Exclusion Act of 1882 played a pivotal role in the first large wave of Japanese Immigration to the United States as the Japanese were heavily recruited to serve as 'cheap labor' in place of the now excluded Chinese laborers.
+The Chinese Exclusion Act of 1882 played a pivotal role in the first large wave of Japanese Immigration to the United States, as the Japanese were heavily recruited to serve as 'cheap labor' in place of the now excluded Chinese laborers.

 One of the people influenced by this first wave of Japanese Immigration was Hamanosuke Shigeta, a Japanese seaman who settled in southeast Los Angeles, an area which would eventually become Little Tokyo.
-There Shigeta established the first Japanese-owned business in LA, Kame Restaurant, along First Street.
+There Shigeta established the first Japanese-owned business in Los Angeles, Kame Restaurant, along First Street.
 Attracted by the restaurant and nearby demands for labor, other Japanese immigrant men followed suit as they settled along First Street in nearby boarding houses.

 The first Japanese boarding house in Los Angeles was established by Sanjuro Mizuno, who opened the Santa Fe Boarding House in 1898 to cater to Japanese laborers.
-To house the wave of new immigrants coming to Little Tokyo, early immigrants also opened more of them.
+To accommodate the wave of new immigrants coming to Little Tokyo, other early immigrants opened additional boarding houses.

 Initial development: Late 1890s to 1930s

-By the early 1900s, the Japanese population in Little Tokyo had reached a population of around 3,000.
-It jumped to 10,000 following the 1906 San Francisco Earthquake, which convinced many Japanese to move from San Francisco to Los Angeles.
+By the early 1900s the Japanese population in Little Tokyo had grown to around 3,000.
+It jumped to 10,000 following the 1906 San Francisco Earthquake, which convinced many local Japanese to move south to Los Angeles.

-In 1907, The Gentleman's Agreement was signed between Japan and the United States in which Japan voluntarily restricted the emigration of Japanese laborers, allowing only families of current residents to immigrate, in exchange for the United States to ensure no discrimination against the Japanese people in the US.
-The implementation of the agreement led to an influx of women who joined family or husbands as new brides in Little Tokyo.
-As a result, Little Tokyo saw a growth in community and the establishment of a commercial district.
-By 1908, around 90 Japanese-run boarding houses could be found throughout Los Angeles.
+In 1907 the Gentleman's Agreement was signed between Japan and the United States in which Japan voluntarily restricted the emigration of Japanese laborers by allowing only families of current U.S. residents to immigrate.
+In exchange the United States was to ensure that there be no discrimination against the Japanese people.
+The implementation of the agreement led to an influx of women who joined family or husbands as new brides.
+This growth in community resulted in the establishment of a commercial district.
+By 1908 around 90 Japanese-run boarding houses could be found throughout Los Angeles.